How To Tell If Someone Checked Your Location on Snapchat

 Still, as a privacy setting, we need to reiterate that it’s impossible to see who’s checking your general Snap Map location, which is why it’s important to make sure you have the app set on the privacy settings that make you feel most comfortable.

 If there’s someone you don’t want to see your location, you should exclude that person from the list.
-Likewise, if there’s only a small group of people you wish to allow access to your location, it’s easy to select just a few names from your friends list.
+Likewise, if there’s only a small group of people you wish to allow access to your location, it’s easy to select just a few names from your friends’ list.

-And of course, if you want no one to access your location, Ghost Mode makes it easy to hide your location from everyone on Snapchat, either for a limited time or until you turn off the setting.
+Of course, if you want no one to access your location, Ghost Mode makes it easy to hide your location from everyone on Snapchat, either for a limited time or until you turn off the setting.
 If you’re really concerned about your privacy, this is the option for you.

 In any case, if your one of the people worried about how Snap Maps might impact your privacy, there are ways to avoid this feature.